 Easy- 3.4 km RT- Stroller Friendly – 1 h 20 minutes from downtown Calgary

+Currently under trail construction.
 Troll Falls hike located near the Kananaskis Village takes you to a stunning large waterfall which is definitely worth the view.
-The hike itself is easy for tiny hikers but if you are worried about the length you can bring along a carrier or even a stroller*.
+The kid-friendly hike is easy for tiny hikers but if you are worried about the length you can bring along a carrier or even a stroller*.
 The only challenging part is the last 10 or so metres to the waterfall.
 You can decide to park the stroller or continue pushing over large roots.
 We continued on and made it with our double stroller.
 Learn more here.